-Dr Smith is an ecologist and lecturer in environmental modelling at the University of Cumbria, and programme leader for the MSc Ecosystem Services Evaluation.
-In 2015 he completed a PhD with focus on the evaluation and integration of socio-cultural, ecological and economic values.
-Coming into an academic position after 30 years’ experience in farming, he is continuing to develop a long held interest in relationships between society and nature and how these relationships inform thoughts of natural resource value.
+I consider myself a conservation biologist and my current role is lecturer in environmental modelling at the University of Cumbria and I share programme leadership for the MSc Ecosystem Services Evaluation.
+In 2015 I completed a PhD with focus on the evaluation and integration of socio-cultural, ecological and economic values.
+I am primarily interested in how values inform the decision-making process.
+Coming into an academic position after 30 years’ experience in farming, I am continuing to develop a long held interest in relationships between society and nature and how these relationships inform thoughts of natural resource value.

 Qualifications and memberships